react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 Firstly, we get a current theme using `useTheme` hook from Paper.
 This means, we can check `dark` property on it and pass correct value to `Switch`.
 </br>Secondly, we pass a `toggleTheme` func to `TouchableRipple` to toggle theme whenever user press a Switch.

-You should be able to toggle a switch now and both `Provider` from Paper and `NativeNavigationContainer` from React-Navigation will automatically apply correct colors to the components.
+You should be able to toggle a switch now and both `Provider` from Paper and `NativeNavigationContainer` from React Navigation will automatically apply correct colors to the components.

 </br>
 <img src="/blog/assets/using-react-navigation-5-with-paper/theming.gif" height="480"/>